kyle9640CIS/Course-Project---To-Do-List---CIS-434/README.md

 # Course-Project---To-Do-List---CIS-434

-A simple (for now) "To Do List" which allows the user to track various tasks
+TASK LIST FOR PROJECT (Update As Needed)

+1. Write a Presentation for the proposal (NEEDS DONE BEFORE 2/17/20)

+2. Write the proposal paper (DUE 2/20/20)

-1. Allow the user to add tasks to a table
+3. Allow the user to add tasks to a table
     a.
-Finished?
+Finished
     b.
-Task Name?
+Task Name
     c.
-Priority?
+Priority
     d.
-Due Date?
+Due Date
+    e.
+Other Column Ideas?

+4. Sync table with an excel sheet or database so that the table can be saved when offline

-2. Allow the user to remove tasks from the table
+5. Allow the user to remove tasks from the table

-3. Sync events to the google calendar

-4. Sort the tasks by clicking on the column headers
     a.
+Remove only finished items?

+6. Sync events to the google calendar
+    a.
+Matty claimed this one

+7. Sort the tasks by clicking on the column headers
+    a.
 Finished
     b.
 Task Name
     c.
 Priority
     d.
 Due Date
+    e.
+Other Column Ideas?

-5. Work on visual elements to make list more visually appealing
+8. Work on visual elements to make site more appealing